 - Use your credit card to pay whenever possible.

-There are two main reasons to follow this strategy — it’s the cheapest options and it’s the safest way to use money.
+There are two main reasons to follow this strategy — it’s the cheapest option and it’s the safest way to use money.

 Here’s the deal, card skimming (i.e. making a copy of a credit/debit card) is a very common scam in Europe — basically a waiter will take your card and scan it through a card reader that “copies” the card.
 The process takes a split second.